softwaresaved/automated_testing/README.md

 0.3
 ```

-If, however, we compare the result of comparing the sum of a plus b to 0.3 we get False.
+If, however, we compare the result of comparing the sum of `a` plus `b` to 0.3 we get `False`.

 ```
 >>> print(a + b == 0.3)
 False
 ```

-If we show the value of a plus b directly we see there is a subtle margin of error.
+If we show the value of `a` plus `b` directly, we can see there is a subtle margin of error.

 ```
 >>> a + b
 0.30000000000000004
 ```

 This is because floating point numbers are approximations of real numbers.

-Consequently, the result of floating point calculations can depend upon the compiler or interpreter, processor or system architecture and number of CPUs or processes.
+The result of floating point calculations can depend upon the compiler or interpreter, processor or system architecture and number of CPUs or processes being used.

-In addition, floating point calculations are not always guaranteed to be associative: A plus B will not necessarily equal B plus A.
+Floating point calculations are not always guaranteed to be associative.
+A plus B will not necessarily equal B plus A.

 ### Equality in a floating point world

-When comparing floating point numbers for equality we have to compare equality to within a given tolerance, alternatively termed a threshold or delta.
-For example we might consider A equal to B if the absolute value of the difference between A and B is within the absolute value of our tolerance.
+When comparing floating point numbers for equality, we have to compare to within a given tolerance, alternatively termed a threshold or delta.
+For example, we might consider A equal to B if the absolute value of the difference between A and B is within the absolute value of our tolerance.

 A = B if | A - B <= | tolerance |

 Many unit test frameworks provide functions for comparing equality of floating point numbers to within a given tolerance.

-For example, nose provides a function, `nose.tools.assert_almost_equal`, which compares two values for equality to within a given number of decimal places.
+nose provides a function, `assert_almost_equal`, which compares two values for equality to within a given number of decimal places.
+For example, here is a test to compare two values.

 ```
 >>> from nose.tools import assert_almost_equal